vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 midnight on 2023-07-06 and ending a little after 1 AM.
 The composition and format of the meal was very similar to my preceding meal.

+## Sleep

+### Sleep at night on 2023-07-05 (or rather, past midnight on 2023-07-06)

+I deliberately delayed going to sleep after my wisdom tooth removal appointment, so that my teeth were further ahead in the healing process; during sleep, because of my reduced awareness, I am slightly more at risk for injuring them, so it felt important to delay sleep.

+I finally went to sleep around 1:30 AM, by which time I felt tired and also felt that my healing was far enough ahead.

+I slept on my right side and with my pillow slightly raised.
+As far as I can make out, I was able to spend most of the night sleeping on my right side, with small segments spent sleeping on my back.
+I vaguely remember almost switching to sleeping on my left side around 6 AM and then remembering not to.
+I didn't check the time; just guessing the time based on the level of illumination.

+I got semi-awake around 7:30 AM but then continued to sleep in.
+At 8:40 AM, I preemptively paused my alarm for 8:45 AM.
+I got out of bed around 9:10 AM.

+Despite having spent most of the night sleeping on my right side, I did not feel any pain on my right side.

 ## Communication challenges

-I had difficulty talking while the gauze was still in my mouth, which was the case for my three Walgreens trips.
+I had difficulty talking while the gauze was still in my mouth, which was the case for my three Walgreens trips on the afternoon of 2023-07-05.
 I used hand gestures, nodding and shaking, and brief verbal statements to communicate my intent.